Mentalab-hub/explorepy/docs/usage.rst

       -h, --help                Show this message and exit.

+.. note::  It is recommended to restart the device after impedance measurement as the mechanism may introduce external noise.

 .. note:: Impedance value shown for each electrode is the sum of impedances of ground electrode and corresponding ExG electrode.

 .. note::  The accuracy of measured impedances are subject to environmental conditions such as noise and temperature.

 **calibrate-orn**
 Calibrate the orientation module of the specified device.
 After running this module, calibration parameters will be